 24.1.
 The financial year shall be split into two semesters Fall and Spring with an audit at the close of each semester.

 24.2.
-The members at the Annual General Meeting establish the budget.
+The Members at the Annual General Meeting approve the budget proposed by the board.

 24.3.
 Only the members at the Annual General Meeting can decide to instate a membership fee.